peternied/approved-by-maintainers/README.md

   token:
     description: "GitHub token used for authentication"
     required: true
-  maintainers-file:
+  maintainers:
-    description: 'The file where the maintainers are listed, defaults to MAINTAINERS.md'
+    description: 'The list of maintainers that can approve the request, space seperated'
     required: false
   min-required:
     description: 'The minimum number of maintainers required to approve, e.g. 2'